aj-tap/OCTO/README.md

 ---

-Note: It is a two-week project that is part of my college requirements.
+Note: It is a two-week project that is part of college requirements.

 ### Credits
 * https://github.com/axojolotl